lpsm-dev/loli/README.md

 <div align="center">

-Give me a ⭐️ if this project helped you!
+Give me a ⭐️ if you like this project!

 <img alt="gif-header" src="https://www.icegif.com/wp-content/uploads/baby-yoda-bye-bye-icegif.gif" width="225"/>